1samuel411/CaptureFlagAIChallenge/README.md

 3. Add your custom bot script to the prefab
 4. Press play!

+## Changing the bot count
+1. In the level.unity scene click on the TeamManager object
+2. In the TeamManager component, edit the Team Size attribute

 ## Sending Your Submission
 Send your submission directly to me via email: armi.sam99@gmail.com or via skype: arminana.s OR send your submission via hastebin links for all necessary code and post it in the forum post.